Keshav-Madhav/live-jinja-renderer/README.md

 - Type "Show Jinja Renderer Sidebar"
 - Press Enter

+**Context Menu**:
+- Right-click in the editor
+- Select "Jinja: Open in Sidebar"

 ### Panel View (Alternative)

 If you prefer to open the renderer in a separate editor pane: